Analogue viscous current flow near the onset of superconductivity: Discussion and conclusion

 A natural candidate material to test our theory is MoGe \cite{aharon}, which exhibits an ``anomalous" metal which is likely a failed superconductor \cite{davi_2016}.
-A rather different application of this technique could be to gain further insight into the ``strange metal" phase observed in both twisted magic-angle bilayer graphene \cite{young,cao2}, and thin films of a cuprate superconductor \cite{bozovic}.
+A rather different application of this technique could be to gain further insight into the ``strange metal" phase observed in both twisted magic-angle bilayer graphene \cite{young,cao2,Jaoui_2022}, and thin films of a cuprate superconductor \cite{bozovic}.
 Understanding the role played by vortices and phase fluctuations in bad metals could help deduce the origin $T$-linear resistivity and provide a further check for universality in dynamics from one material to the next.
 Evidence for such a conjecture thus far relies on the universality of ``Planckian" scattering rates in bulk transport; imaging local currents will provide an important check into the interplay of non-quasiparticle physics with the onset of ordering.
+In particular, Planckian-limited scattering rates might be observed in the diffusion constant $D_0$, even as the bulk resistivity (which is approaching zero near $T_{\mathrm{c}}$, and is clearly well below the Planckian bound conjectured in \cite{Hartnoll:2014lpa}.
+Therefore, studying spatially resolved transport could reveal valuable insight about potential universal properties of strange metals near $T_{\mathrm{c}}$.
+It is predicted \cite{bardeen_1965,davi_2016} that near $T_{\mathrm{c}}$, the vortex diffusion constant $D_0 \sim \rho_{\mathrm{n}}$, the electrical resistivity of the normal fluid component.
+Hence measuring the strength of ``analogue viscous flow", which directly determines $D_0$, can lead to a test of whether the Planckian scattering responsible for $\rho \sim k_{\mathrm{B}}T/\hbar$ well above $T_{\mathrm{c}}$, continues to hold at $T_{\mathrm{c}}$.
+Additionally, in ordinary superconducting thin films it is expected that $D_0 \gtrsim \hbar/m$ \cite{ambe_1980}, and it would be interesting to learn experimentally whether the alternative bound $D_0 \gtrsim v^2 \hbar/k_{\mathrm{B}}T$ proposed in \cite{Hartnoll:2014lpa} holds near the superconducting transition of a strange metal.